johdavken/resintimer/README.md

 **4) Hopper splits + weights (per layer)**

-- For each layer:
+For each layer:

-- Enter each hopper Split (% of that layer, should total 100%).
+- Enter each hopper Split (% of that layer).

 - Enter each hopper Weight (lb) (current resin in hopper).